katzer/cordova-plugin-email-composer/README.md

 The plugin creates the object ```window.plugin.email``` with two methods:

 ### isServiceAvailable() ###
 Email service is only available on devices capable which are able to send emails.
 You can use this function to hide email functionality from users who will be unable to use it.
 Function takes a callback function, passed to which is a boolean property.
+Optionally the callback scope can be assigned as a second parameter.
 ```javascript
 /*
  * Find out if the sending of emails is available.
 Use this for showing/hiding email buttons.